timschreiber/timschreiber.github.com/_posts/2015-01-19-farewell-wordpress-hello-pretzel.md

 - github
 ---

-For the past couple years, I've been running this website using WordPress on GoDaddy hosting.
-But since it's such a simplistic site, I've begun questioning why.
 Is dealing with the plug-ins and updates really worth the few pages and handful of posts I have up there?
 Why does theming have to be such a royal pain in the ass?

 That all changed today.